lastmjs/simple-results-survey/README.md

-# websheet
+# Simple Results

 This repository will allow you to quickly publish a website for displaying data from public Google Forms spreadsheets.

 ## Example
-Check out a live example website [here](http://lastmjs.github.io/websheet).
+Check out a live example website [here](http://lastmjs.github.io/simple-results).

 ## Setup Instructions
 * Sign up for a GitHub account
-* Fork this repository (click the Fork button on the [repository homepage](https://github.com/lastmjs/websheet))
+* Fork this repository (click the Fork button on the [repository homepage](https://github.com/lastmjs/simple-results))

-You now own a copy of the repository code, and once you hook up your spreadsheet and wait a moment your website will be live at yourgithubusername.github.io/websheet
+You now own a copy of the repository code, and once you hook up your spreadsheet and wait a moment your website will be live at yourgithubusername.github.io/simple-results

 The only thing left to do is hook up the Google spreadsheet that contains the data you would like to display.
 * Make sure to [publish your spreadsheet to the web](https://support.google.com/docs/answer/37579?hl=en)